lennono/Data-Processing-Pipeline/README.md

 Makes use of regular expressions to serach files for text patterns.
 Reads from a file to search folders/ directories.

-Processing speed leaves much to be desired, but takes very little memory as each file is part of an iterator and then discared.
+Processing speed leaves much to be desired, but takes very little memory as each file is part of an iterator and then discarded.